trizen/sidef/TUTORIAL.md

 # Ranges

-A range is a definition of some consecutive values, either in increasing or decreasing order.
-The main advantage of a range over an array is that a range can be infinite, while an array can't, and this is because ranges are lazy.
+A range defines a sequence of consecutive values, either ascending or descending.
+The primary advantage of a range compared to an array lies in its potential to be infinite, a capability absent in arrays.
+This distinction arises from the lazy evaluation characteristic inherent in ranges.

 A range can be created with one of the following operators: `..`, `^..` or `..^`;